 Posted by Willy Franzen on February 27, 2011.
-Positions below updated every five minutes.
+Jobs updated daily.

 I really hope that I get to travel to Asia at some point in my life, especially Japan.
 I think it would be fascinating to experience a society that is quite similar to the United States in terms of its economy and technology, yet so different culturally.
 When I think about it, I’m amazed at how far America’s relationship with Asian countries has come over the past 70 or so years.
 We’ve gone from wars with Japan, Korea, and Vietnam to economic battles with Japan and China.
 Now our economy is deeply intertwined with that of China, and the fight against Communism is nearly forgotten.
 Even though our country’s relationships with Asian countries have changed over the years, it’s still extremely important that we work to understand them better.
 That’s what the National Bureau of Asian Research is all about.
 They’re a Seattle, WA based non-profit organization that “conducts advanced independent research on strategic, political, economic, globalization, health, and energy issues affecting U.S. relations with Asia.”
 They were founded in 1989 when the landscape was quite different from what it is today, but their mission is just as relevant.